USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 Tab|Description
 --------------------|-------------------------------------------------------------------------------------------------------------
 Summary|Shows you high-level information about the strategy, such as its Name and the Target Pollutant.
-Inventories|From which you can specify the emission inventories to use as input to the strategy and filters for those inventories.
+Inventories|From which you can specify the emissions inventories to use as input to the strategy and filters for those inventories.
 Measures|Allows you to specify the classes of measures to include in the strategy, or select specific measures to include.
 Constraints|Allows you to specify constraints for the strategy, such as a maximum cost per ton.
 Outputs|Shows the results from the strategy after it has been run.